VUIIS/hello-world-MCR/README.md

 # The process

-## Develop and test matlab code locally
+## Develop and test Matlab code locally
 All Matlab code should be contained within the 'src' directory, including a Matlab function to test if the code is operational from the Matlab command line.
 A critical point here is that there is a single entrypoint for the processing.
 In this case it's the function `hello_world.m` which takes file paths and parameters as input and calls the various parts of the pipeline.
 All outputs should be stored in the `out_dir` that is specified when this function is called.
 That may also be used as a working directory.
 In a container, the accessible directories and files will not match the development systems, so some attention needs to be paid to where things are.